hugheylab/seeker/readme.md

     ~/fastq_screen_v0.13.0/fastq_screen --get_genomes
     ```

-1. Install the `tximport` package from Bioconductor.
+1. Install the `biomaRt` and `tximport` packages from Bioconductor.

 1. Clone the git repo, build the source package, then do something like
     ```r